FREE DOWNLOADABLE CPR POSTERS WITH THE NEW 2025 GUIDELINES: FREE CPR POSTERS

 Why Nurses Need to Stay Current with Certifications

-Maintaining up-to-date BLS, ACLS, and PALS certifications is a professional responsibility for every nurse.
+Maintaining up-to-date BLS, ACLS, PALS and NRP certifications is a professional responsibility for every nurse.
 These credentials are more than just lines on a resume; they represent your readiness to handle life-threatening situations effectively.

 Upholding Professional Standards